 by Peter Ratcliffe

-Last Sunday, I was reading the motoring letters in the Sunday Telegraph, and I came across something which really brought home to me how much motoring has changed in this country over the past 50 years.
+Reading the motoring letters in the Sunday Telegraph, I came across something which really brought home how much motoring has changed in this country over the past 50 years.

 Mr R.G. of Chesterfield, considering the purchase of a new Toyota Corolla, had heard that ‘its engine was rather noisy’.
 He was told that this shortcoming was because the car is very low geared and at 80 mph the engine was turning over at 4000 rpm.

 Now, some of you will, I know, be able to draw on your driving experiences of 50 years ago, and at least half a dozen of you will remember driving in the thirties when our cars were brand new.
 However, compared with the changes in our motoring environment since the start of the mooring age, I guess motoring in this country was pretty much the same in the 1950’s as the late 1930’s.

 I particularly remember the summer of 1953.
 At the age of 3 1/2, I was obsessed with cars.
 My father had just bought a 1938 Standard Flying Fourteen for £100, registration number ADB 346 (see picture).
 It was, in reality, a rather dreary side valve, run-of-the-mill saloon, but, compared with the 1935 Standard Ten, CAN 788, that it replaced, a very fast, modern car.